dtaylor-us/Hexagonal-Arch-Tutorial/event-storming.md

 - **Policies Guide Business Logic Implementation**: These can be part of domain services or entities.
 - **Read Models Inform Data Retrieval**: These often lead to the implementation of query services or APIs.

-## Conclusion

-Event Storming is a powerful technique in the DDD toolkit, enabling rapid, collaborative exploration of complex business domains.
-It is particularly effective in aligning software design closely with business processes and requirements.
-The insights gained from an Event Storming session can significantly enhance the implementation of DDD, leading to a software solution that is truly representative of the domain it aims to serve.